brandur/sorg/content/passages-drafts/001-portland.md

 of ten years from now.
 I don't know what the best modern tech stack is, but Go's is one of the good ones.

+## On cryptocurrency (#cryptocurrency)

+Cryptocurrency is currently one of our greatest forms of entertainment in the valley, with plot twists so frequent and so dramatic that not even the best writers on [Mr.
+Robot][mr-robot] could have dreamt them up.

+You may have heard that Bitcoin recently forked a new currency called Bitcoin Cash (see [this article][cash] for some good background information).
+Bitcoin Cash (BCC) seems like it'll be a relatively minor fork, probably with only around 10% of Bitcoin's mining power at least in the beginning, but a larger disaster was only narrowly avoided.

+In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from being attacked with large fake blocks.
+This had the side effect of limiting the Bitcoin network to seven transactions per second (t/s) in theory, but with the real number closer to 2.3 t/s.
+As Bitcoin's popularity has increased, this limit has become a real problem because there's more demand than capacity.
+Whereas previously the fee to settle a transaction may have been only a few cents, its since climbed to as high as $5, and with transactions taking days to be confirmed.
+Small and timely purchases became effectively impossible.

+The debate on how to solve the problem has been raging heatedly for years.
+Originally more radical solutions were proposed like taking the blocksize to straight 20 MB, or BIP101, which suggested increasing to 8MB and having it further increase by 40% every year to keep pace with Moore's Law.
+More recently, "Segwit" (segregated witness) was proposed, which moved signatures into a separate extension block to leave more room for transactions and increase the effective blocksize to 1.7 MB.
+Buy-in for Segwit was low at ~35% approval with most miners preferring a direct increase in blocksize.
+To build consensus, Segwit was revised to Segwit2x, which still offloads signatures but also promised to double blocksize within three months of release.

+Right up until Segwit was turned on (August 1st), new splinter groups were still being formed around the concept of "User Activated Soft Fork" (UASF), which wanted to implement Segwit without the blocksize increase, and "User Activated Hard Fork" (UAHF) which promises a hard fork if Segwit2x reneged on their promise to double the blocksize.
+It doesn't look like either will occur, but another project that wanted to solve the capacity problem through a straight up increase of blocksize to 8MB _did_ fork the network.
+That's Bitcoin Cash.

+Needless to say these sorts of close calls don't give everyone down here tremendous confidence in cryptocurrency.
+And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which had to fork in 2016 after a hacker penetrated their libertarian decentralized autonomous organization, [the DAO][dao], and made off with 3.6M Ether (a third of its total funds, ostensibly worth
+$50M at the time).
+The fork was initiated to reverse the theft.

+These days I feel similarly about cryptocurrencies as my colleague Patrick McKenzie, who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):

+> In Silicon Valley?
+I'd go with "The fundamental
+> innovation in Bitcoin the social dynamics of the gold
+> rush phase, which distribute cryptocurrency tokens widely
+> for almost free.
+This creates a self-organized
+> distributed boiler room to market Bitcoin.
+Bitcoin needs
+> nothing else to get as big as it has; this is convenient
+> because it has nothing else.
+Bitcoin has no utility as a
+> means of transaction or a store of value.
+The blockchain
+> is the world's worst database.
+The long line of very
+> smart people on the other side of this bet have been
+> scammed, are scamming, or both.
+Bitcoin will,
+> accordingly, go to zero with the inevitability of
+> gravity."

+But with Bitcoin still trading at around $2800 USD, so far I've been wrong at every turn.
+Maybe these [tulips][tulipmania] stay in bloom forever.

 ## Stay connected (#connected)

 This one's run a little long, so thank you for reading it!